jfalcou/eve/doc/manual/functions/bitwise/bitwise_mask.rst

      constexpr Value bitwise_mask( Value lhs ) noexcept }

-This function object returns a mask of bits.
-This mask is full of ones if the input element is not equal to zero else full of zeros.
+This mask is full of ones if the input element is not equal to zero and full of zeros otherwise.

-The result type is the one of the parameter.

 Parameters